Welcome to Key West: Your Tropical Paradise

 Safety Tips

-Key West is generally considered a safe destination, but like any other tourist spot, it's important to stay vigilant.
-Keep your belongings secure, especially while at the beach or when leaving your car or bike unattended.
+Key West is generally considered a safe destination, but like any other tourist spot, it's crucial to stay alert.
+Keep your belongings secure, especially while on the beach or when leaving your car or bike unattended.
 Remember to lock your rental vehicles and if possible, avoid leaving valuable items inside.

 While swimming or snorkeling, be mindful of jellyfish and other marine life that could cause minor injuries.
 It's recommended to wear water shoes to protect your feet from sharp rocks and sea urchins.